Please select a faculty / graduate school from this menu.

 Basic and Intensive in the Language Communication courses, Physical and Mental Health for Campus Life, Physical Education 1, Physical Education 2, Physical Education 3, Physical Education 4, Physical Education 5, Graduation Project 1, Graduation Project 2

 In principle, each course can only be taken once for credit to count toward advancement to the next year or graduation.
-If you plan to retake a course you have earned credits from in the past (including those with different instructors), the extra course can only be registered as an "Optional Subject."
+If you plan to retake a course you have earned credits from in the past (even if the instructor is different), the extra course can only be registered as an "Optional Subject."

 However, the following courses can be taken multiple times for credit to count toward advancement to the next year or graduation: